Croatia Digital Nomad Visa Guide (2024)

 During spring and summer, most property owners opt to rent out their houses and apartments on a nightly basis to cater to tourists (and earn more money).
 During those months the prices go up and the availability goes down.

-Our expert Andrea Woods adds:
+Our expert Andrea Wood adds:

 “My husband and I opted to stay in Dubrovnik this time again, because we fell in love with it.
-We’ve been here the previous time as well, as it feels almost like home — we even adopted a rescue dog here.
+We’ve been here the previous time as well, and it feels almost like home — we even adopted a rescue dog here.
 However, we will have to leave during the summer this year because of the cost of living in Dubrovnik.
 The prices are quite high during the summer.
 That wasn’t an issue last time due to Covid, but this time we simply can’t keep up with the rising costs.”

 Although most extreme in cities like Dubrovnik, the rise of prices that happens as soon as summer rolls around is evident everywhere.
 Woods commented: